 Assistant Dean of Students and Victim Advocate

-As the Assistant Dean of Students, Amanda Hobson, is charged with identifying and addressing student needs by providing services to promote academic achievement, personal and professional development and persistence to graduation within the Dean of Students Office and the Division of Student Affairs.
-These services include but are not limited to: providing direction and intervention for students in emergency and non-emergency situations, coordinating victim services, working with University staff and faculty to resolve student problems; mediating and resolving conflicts; student referrals; directing the Women’s Resource Center and serving as the lead victim advocate for the university.
+The Assistant Dean of Students is charged with identifying and addressing student needs by providing services to promote academic achievement, personal and professional development and persistence to graduation within the Dean of Students Office and the Division of Student Affairs.
+These services include but are not limited to: providing direction and intervention for students in emergency and non-emergency situations, coordinating victim services, working with University staff and faculty to resolve student problems; mediating and resolving conflicts; student referrals; and serving as the lead victim advocate for the university.

 Indiana State University Victim Advocate If you are the victim of a sexual assault, other sex offense, dating violence, domestic violence or stalking (even if you are not certain), please review the Victim Packet for assistance.
 You may call the Indiana State Victim Advocate at 812-243-7272 at any time 24 hours a day, 365 days a year.

 - Are confidential resources

 - Offer support

 - Help victims understand their options

 - Are available to all ISU students, regardless of one's sex, gender, gender identity or expression, sexual orientation, race ethnicity, religious identity, veteran status, age, national origin, and/or disability.

 - Can be present with victims at the hospital, during police and campus investigations, aid a victim with the criminal process, and more.